aali361/django-shortener/README.md

 ### Information

-- This is interview task with Yektanet from Mohammad Ghorbani
+- This is interview task from Mohammad Ghorbani
 - This task is bout shortening links